-- Many, many, many people speak it: Clocking in at nearly a billion speakers worldwide, Mandarin is the most spoken first language on the planet (even more than English).
-While most of those billion speakers live in the densely populated homeland of China, the Far East nation has been spreading its influence globally for years now through mass immigration andthe purchasing of foreign real estate, resources and private enterprises.
+Clocking in at nearly a billion speakers worldwide, Mandarin is the most spoken first language on the planet.
+It has even more speakers than English.
+Most of those billion speakers live in the densely populated homeland of China.
+But the Far East nation has been spreading its influence globally for years now.
+How?
+Through mass immigration and the purchasing of foreign real estate, resources and private enterprises.

-- It’s an invaluable work skill for business people: China also just so happens to be the nation with which the United States does the majority of its business.
-Granted, your child may not yet know what he or she wishes to do in life, but that doesn’t change the fact that there’s more to gain than there is to lose upon taking up the challenge.
+China also just so happens to be the nation with which the United States does the majority of its business.
+Granted, your child may not yet know what he or she wishes to do in life.
+However, that doesn’t change the fact that there’s more to gain than there is to lose upon taking up the challenge.
 This is the type of skill that could one day pay off handsomely.
 And in any case, any employer of virtually any sector who sees that someone has proficiency in Mandarin will most certainly take notice of that individual.

-- It’s not as hard as it seems: The grammar is relatively simple.
-For example, there are no verb conjugations, nor are there gender-specific nouns, both of which are not privileges you could attribute to Spanish.
+The grammar is relatively simple.
+For example, there are no verb conjugations.
+Nor are there gender-specific nouns, both of which are not privileges you could attribute to Spanish.

 About the author: Matthew Dancis writes for Listen & Learn, a language-training company that offers customized group and individual packages around the world.
 Take one of their 18 free language level tests.
 Matthew is from Philadelphia and has lived in Argentina and Colombia, splitting his time between writing and teaching English.
 If you have any questions or comments, you can contact Matthew at email@example.com.